CHIPKIT3DP-TEAM/Marlin/README.md

     - Implemented

 ## General Notes
+- I2C Support
+    - Marlin contains a native implementation for I2C eeproms(because apparently theyre universal).
+It also may include implementations for communicating with a couple stepper drivers.
+Neither of these features are relevant to us and no other HAL includes any I2C communicatio implementations so i don't think we need it either, other declaring I2C compatible pins.
 - SPI Support
     - Contrary to logical SPI Design assumptions, each SPI-capable device on the Wi-Fire is on it's own SPI bus.
 Because of the way Marlin is designed, a single API handles all SPI communication without differentiation for devices.
 This poses a problem in that we won't know at call time which SPI bus we are supposed to use.
 It is for this reason we can only use a single SPI bus.
 Luckily there seems to be only 2 SPI-capable devices that marlin supports, the MAX6675 thermocouple, and SD Cards.
 We aren't using that thermocouple so we only need our spi interface to support SD Cards.
 - PlatformIO Support
     - PlatformIO support has been attempted but appears to fail on Windows as the pic32-g++ compiler ignores backslashes as folder separators.
 To fix this, we will likely need to send a bug report in [here](https://github.com/platformio/platform-microchippic32) telling them not to use python's `os.path.join` function and instead join with a forward slash universally.
+- Configuration
+    - The Authors of marlin prefer to keep th General Configuration in the root directory to a minimal set of features for debug and development purposes.
+In keeping with that philosphy Heres a summary of changes for enabling various hardware features.
+        - PIC32 HAL
+            - L135: MOTHERBOARD = BOARD_SHIELD3DP
+        - EEPROM
+            - L1264: EEPROM_SETTINGS
+        - Endstop Iterrupts
+            - L603: ENDSTOP_INTERRUPTS_FEATURE
+        - SD Card
+            - L1466: SDSUPPORT